 Prologue: Little Raven Girl

-Beasts surround the girl, a cloak shrouding her face and figure.
+A cloaked girl stands outside a run-down tavern.
+Three ogres, each smelling of freshly spilled mead, surround her.
 Old leather barely covers their swollen stomachs, their faces scarred by metal and ink.
-Derelicts of yesteryear try to claim to land that was never theirs.
+Derelicts of yesteryear try to lay claim to land that was never theirs.

-“What’s the matter, girl?”
-The girl flinches as an Ugly’s spit sprays her cheek.
-“Who were you expectin’ when you came a-knockin’?”
-The beast inches closer, goading her as the others belch and laugh and fart.
+“What’s the matter, little girl?”
+She flinches as the first Ogre’s spit sprays her cheek.
+“Who were you expectin’ when you came a-knockin’?
+Three Little Pigs?”
+The beast inches closer, goading her as his comrades laugh.

 Freaks, the girl thinks.
 Her mouth fills with words, but she stuffs them back down.
 It’s not time yet.

-“She’s a bit small for the boss, so maybe we oughta break ’er in,” a second Ugly suggests, breath stinking of cabbage, beer, and cheese.
+“She’s a bit small for the boss, so maybe we oughta break ’er in,” a second Ogre suggests, breath stinking of cabbage, beer, and cheese.

 So they work for another, eh?

-Her eyes peer out beneath her dirty hood, cataloging her surroundings and opportunities like that one’s. offset knee, the other’s lazy eye, a swollen wrist.
-They stand amid scattered debris and leveled buildings: a former city, now a trench for Freaks to fester and rankle.
+She peers out from beneath her dirty hood, cataloging her surroundings and opportunities like one of the ogre’s offset knee, the other’s lazy eye, and the last one’s swollen wrist.
+They stand amid scattered debris and leveled buildings: a former city, now a trench for freaks to fester and rankle.

 “Let’s get a look at‘cha.
 See how pretty y’are,” he says, yanking her hood aside.

 Cold air brushes across soft, innocent features; a pale face littered by freckles.
 Her hair is a matted crimson mess, unruly from its time beneath her hood.
-A sharp horn protrudes from the left side of her head, contrasting with her blue eyes.
-Dark plumage peeks out.
+A sharp horn protrudes from the left side of her head, contrasting with her soft blue eyes.
+Black plumage shuffles atop her shoulders.

 “Oh, man.
 She’s cute.”
 His lip curl as he speaks.

 “Holy hell, how old y’think she is?
-She’s prolly still a godling,” another whines while they crowd her.
-(As though her age matters to them.)
+She’s prolly still a godling,” the other whines while they crowd her.

-The girl buries her disgust to gingerly stroke her fingers along the Ugly’s forearm.
-He belches and smiles.
+The girl buries her disgust to gingerly stroke her fingers along one of the ogre’s forearm.
+He smiles.

 “Gettin’ friendly already?
 Yer a smart lil’ thing.”

-“No fair, you ain’t thinking about ‘avin’ her first, are ya?” the first says, shouldering around the others to peer at their prize.
+“No fair, you ain’t thinking about ‘avin’ her first, are ye?” the first says, shouldering around the others to peer at their prize.

 “I’m the one who spotted her trespassin’.
 At least lemme get the first taste,” the second protests, complete with an elbow the other’s side.

-Her hand rests atop the third Ugly’s arm, the one bold enough to touch her.
+Her hand rests atop the third ogre’s arm, the one bold enough to touch her.

 “See, boys?”
 He licks his lips.
 “I’s clear she’s made her choice.”